bryangerlach/eontools/README.md

-This app can be used to run commands on openpilot.
+This app can be used to run commands on an eon or comma 2 running openpilot using the athena api.
 Currently to run the commands, you will need to edit the file /data/openpilot/selfdrive/athenad.py and add the following method:

 ```
 @dispatcher.add_method